BinaryNinjaz/COS301-Capstone/Web-Interface/Readme.md

 In your browser go to "localhost:5000/Login.html"

 login using an account.
 If you dont have one set up one in Firebase console.
+Or use the register page.

 **Remember to use the CDNs at deployment.
 And if you are connected to the internet, it is most probably better to be using them over the locals when testing.**